NinadKarlekar/Project_actiTime_Ninad/README.md

-        15.Click on 'Estimate' text field in Create New Task page 16.Click on 'Deadline' text field in Create New Task page 17.Click on Checkbox in Create New Task page 18.'Click on '+ Create Task 'button.in Create New Project page
+        15.Click on 'Estimate' text field in Create New Task page 16.Click on 'Deadline' text field in Create New Task page 17.Click on Checkbox in Create New Task page 18.'Click on '+ Create Task 'button in Create New Project page
      ````